SunaCho/SunaCho/README.md

 ####  Welcome to my GitHub profile!

- - 💬 I am a senior at Climate and Energy Systems Engineering, Ewha Womans University, Seoul.
-Currently, I am interested in **an in-depth analysis of climate data**, focusing on the application of Machine Learning (ML) and Deep Learning (DL) approaches to predict large-scale climate and oceanic variability.
- - ⚡ If you have any intriguing inquiries regarding my work, or if there are collaborative opportunities you'd like to explore, please reach out to me via email.
+ - 💬 Currently I am interested in the application of Machine Learning (ML) and Deep Learning (DL) approaches to predict large-scale climate and oceanic variability.
+If you have any collaborative opportunities you'd like to explore, please reach out to me via email.

  [![Solved.ac
  프로필](http://mazassumnida.wtf/api/generate_badge?boj=rougefleur)](https://solved.ac/rougefleur)